 I Bought a Black Christmas Tree on a Whim—and I Love It

 Yes, I bought a black Christmas tree.
 And no, it’s not because I’m a Grinch.
-Here's what led to my purchasing decision, and why I'm happy I bucked the evergreen tradition.
+Here's how you can buck the evergreen tradition too.

 The timing was everything.
 My favorite garden store in Cedar Rapids, Iowa, was holding a going-out-of-business sale, and in the middle of the August heat I found myself dreamily gliding through rows of flocked and classic evergreen trees—full of Christmas wonder.
 I was nearing the end of the aisle when a dark and handsome tree caught my eye—skinny, 6 feet tall, and black instead of green—and stole my heart.
 The deep discount sealed the deal.

 My brain turned into a Pinterest explosion of ideas as I happily carted my new tree to the car.
 Until that moment, I had owned only a tiny Charlie Brown tree because my apartment simply couldn’t accommodate anything larger.
 Now my options were endless.
 “You can string up orange lights and ornaments for Halloween,” offered the store associate, “or even do a Star Wars tree!”
 (Please, don’t get my husband’s hopes up, I silently wished.)
 She hit on its most alluring quality, though: a black Christmas tree affords decorators a striking blank canvas.
 Its dark branches make colorful ornaments pop, metallics sparkle, and whites gleam.